ArtPoon/slides/markdown/physpharm18.md

 * The reservoir is largely composed of resting CD4+ T cells.
 * We measure the latent reservoir by the number of **i**nfectious **u**nits **p**er **m**illion (IUPM) cells.
-* Use a limiting dilution assay to estimate the IUPM.
+* Use a limiting dilution assay to estimate the IUPM (quantitative viral outgrowth assay)
 ![](/img/limiting-dilution.png)

 ---